-The combination of low-cost investment vehicles, like ETFs, and the automation of allocation and rebalancing of portfolios, has commoditized a large portion of the portfolio management aspect of the job.
+The combination of low-cost investment vehicles, like ETFs, and the automation of asset allocation and rebalancing of portfolios, has commoditized a large portion of the portfolio management aspect of the job.
 This means that it should be a given, all decent advisors should be able to manage your portfolio.
-So, a great financial advisor is unlikely to talk about these tasks as THE value-added.
+So, a great fee-only financial advisor is unlikely to talk about these tasks as THE value-added.

 OK, if a chunk of the portfolio management tasks have been passed on to a robot, then what is the value of a great advisor?